battlecode/battlecode-server-2017/specs.md

 - The locations of all PASTRs on the map can be sensed.
 - The amount of milk you have and the amount of milk the opponent has.
 For sensing opponent milk, decreased accuracy causes the value to be rounded down to a multiple of `GameConstants.OPPONENT_MILK_SENSE_ACCURACY`.

+Sensing info on a robot includes the robot's location, actiondelay, whether it is currently constructing anything, its type, its health, and more.
+See `RobotInfo` Java documentation for more details.

 ### Broadcasting
 Radio Sensors: When a robot broadcasts to radio, all robots are made aware of the location of the broadcasting robot for for one turn.
 They can access the positions with a method call like `rc.senseBroadcastingRobots(Team t)` or `rc.senseBroadcastingRobotLocations(Team t)`.